 One of the best ways to get the most enjoyment from owning and riding your Honda is through the Honda Rider's Club of America.
 Your purchase of a new motorcycle, scooter, ATV or PWC from a participating U.S. Honda dealer entitles you to a complimentary one-year membership in the Club.
-There are hundreds of HRCA Chapter sponsoring dealers across the USA with events and activities almost every weekend.
+There are hundreds of HRCA Chapter-sponsoring dealers across the USA with events and activities almost every weekend.
 Membership benefits include:

-- 24 hour, toll-free roadside assistance for your new Honda (includes roadside assistance for your transport vehicle as long as your Honda is aboard or in tow). - Vehicle transport to the nearest Honda dealer or service center, if necessary. - An exclusive HRCA website complete with access to the official Honda
+- 24-hour, toll-free roadside assistance for your new Honda (includes roadside assistance for your transport vehicle [up to one ton] as long as your Honda is aboard or in tow).
+For street-legal motorcycles and scooters only. - An exclusive HRCA website complete with access to the official Honda

-- Common Service Manual, contests, insider information and more. - Reimbursement (up to \$75) for Motorcycle Safety Foundation training.
-Separate free training from the Specialty Vehicle Institute of America for ATV owners. - One full year of the Honda Red Rider magazine or Honda Red Rider ATV (for ATV purchasers). - Discounts from HRCA partners for experienced rider courses. - Discounted vehicle insurance from the HRCA's insurance partner. - Racing contingency programs and assistance at selected dual-sport, offroad, and motocross events.
+- Common Service Manual, contests, insider information and more. - Reimbursement (up to \$75) for successful completion of a Motorcycle Safety Foundation training course.
+Separate, complimentary training from the Specialty Vehicle Institute of America for purchasers of new ATVs. - One full year of Honda Red Rider magazine (six issues). - Discounts from HRCA partners for experienced rider courses. - Discounted vehicle insurance from the HRCA's insurance partner. - Racing contingency programs and assistance at selected dual-sport, offroad and motocross events for off-road motorcycles and selected ATVs.